MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - The Defender for Endpoint agent collects data from machines in accordance with the files and resources defined for file integrity monitoring.
 - Data collected by the Defender for Endpoint agent is stored for access and analysis in a Log Analytics workspace.
-- Collected file integrity monitoring data is part of the the [500 MB benefit included in Defender for Servers Plan 2](data-ingestion-benefit.md).
+- Collected file integrity monitoring data is part of the [500 MB benefit included in Defender for Servers Plan 2](data-ingestion-benefit.md).
 - File integrity monitoring provides information about file and resource changes, including the source of the change, account details, indication of who made the changes, and information about the initiating process.

 ### Migrate to the new version